Rite of Memphis-Misraim: The Papus Era and Early 20th century

-In France, Dr. Gérard Encausse, better known as Papus, emerged as a significant figure in esoteric Masonry at the turn of the 20th century.
+In France, Gérard Encausse, better known as Papus, emerged as a significant figure in esoteric Masonry at the turn of the 20th century.
 As founder of the Martinist Order and an opponent of the Grand Orient de France, Papus sought to advance esoteric Masonic traditions.
 After unsuccessful attempts to join both the Grand Lodge Misraïmite and the Grand Lodge of France, he obtained a patent from Yarker to establish a Swedenborgian lodge.
 His influence grew significantly in 1906 when Yarker authorized him to constitute a Grand Lodge, and in 1908, Théodore Reuss permitted him to establish the lodge "Humanidad," which became the Ancient and Primitive Oriental Rite of Memphis-Misraïm in France.

 Following Papus's leadership, a succession of notable figures guided the rite through the early 20th century.
 Teder (Charles Détré) served as Grand Master from 1916 to 1918, followed by Jean Bricaud from 1918 to 1934.
 Constant Chevillon then assumed leadership until his tragic assassination by the French Militia in 1944.
 Henri-Charles Dupont subsequently led the order from 1945 to 1960.